 The Nature Conservancy's dedication to marine protection in New York is longstanding.
 The Conservancy launched its first U.S. marine project in New York off the shores of Long Island and currently operates 100 marine projects worldwide.
-The Nature Conservancy New York City Program began its Healthy Harbor Project to protect and restore the NY/NJ Harbor Estuary to meet the biggest challenges facing people and nature.
+The Nature Conservancy in New York is working to restore harbor health to help create a healthy, thriving New York Harbor.

 - Globally, a staggering 85 percent of oyster reefs have been lost in the last 200 years.
 Factors including pollution, disease, overharvesting, drought and habitat loss have made oyster reefs the single most imperiled marine habitat on the planet.
 In fact, oyster beds once covered most of the Hudson-Raritan Estuary, but today’s populations are less than 0.01% what they once were in New York Harbor.

 - Oysters are incredible water filters.
 One adult oyster can filter as much as 50 gallons of water a day; a healthy one-acre reef filters approximately 24 million gallons of water daily.
 Beyond filtering water, oysters create habitat for other animals, which is necessary to a robust harbor ecosystem.

 Since 2016, The Nature Conservancy has partnered with the Billion Oyster Project whose objective is to restore oyster reefs to New York Harbor through public education initiatives.
 To date, the organization has planted over 30 million oysters, and collected and recycled one million pounds of shell.
 The Nature Conservancy provides scientific and technical expertise to characterize impacts, understand challenges and improve outcomes.
 Together, the organizations work to improve the health of New York Harbor.